Antineoplastic agents - Protein kinase inhibitor. ATC Code:

 by approximately 1.5 hours compared to administration of the whole tablet.
 These results indicate that the bioavailability and the rate of pazopanib oral absorption are increased after administration of the crushed tablet relative to administration of the whole tablet.
 Therefore, due to this potential for increased exposure, tablets should not be crushed (see Dosage & Administration).

 Renal Impairment: In a population pharmacokinetic analysis using 408 subjects with various cancers, creatinine clearance (30 to 150 mL/min) did not influence clearance of pazopanib.
-Renal impairment is not expected to influence pazopanib exposure, and dose adjustment is not necessary in patients with creatinine clearance ≥30 mL/min (see Dosage & Administration).
+Renal impairment is not expected to influence pazopanib exposure, and dose adjustment is not necessary in patients with creatine clearance ≥ 30 mL/min (see Dosage & Administration).

 Hepatic Impairment: The median steady-state pazopanib Cmax